-Earth is a beautiful world of finite resources, a stately mother who bestows unto humanity no special guarantee of survival.
-Alone and subjected to nature’s laws, we humans are quite vulnerable, almost helpless, whether pitted against the elements and animal rivals in search of daily sustenance, or pitted against one another for control of it.
+Earth is such a beautiful world of finite resources, a stately mother who bestows unto humanity no special guarantee of survival.
+Alone and subjected to nature’s laws, we humans are really quite vulnerable, almost helpless, whether pitted against the elements and any animal rivals in search of our daily sustenance or pitted against one another for continued control of it.

-When just two people combine together to take what a lone human owns, they will have it.
+When just two people combine together to take what a lone human owns, they will undoubtedly have it.
 Thus human history is marred by large collective wars for territory — for control of the scarce natural resources that sustain us.
 And so our individual rights have been partially or wholly subsumed by state systems, which compel contributions from their citizens — though ideally only to the extent necessary to ensure life — and a dignified life — to all its contributing members.

-But within any society, our selfish drives, both to exercise unearned influence over others, and to garner unearned favor from those already in possession of influence, are a constant, an extension of human nature itself.
-And these darker aspects of our human nature are compounded by our own DNA, evolution’s engine of diversification; which works so tirelessly that, even within the family unit, two perfectly lovely parents might have two wonderfully kind children and one perfect SOB of a child.
+But within any society, our selfish drives, both to exercise unearned influence over others and to garner unearned favor from those already in possession of influence, are a constant — an extension of human nature itself.
+And these darker, anti-social aspects of our human nature are compounded by our own DNA, evolution’s engine of diversification; which works so tirelessly that, even within the family unit, two perfectly lovely parents might have two wonderfully kind children and one perfect SOB of a child.

 Thus we have need of laws, of law enforcement, of courts of law, and of prisons.
-A benefit of this legal state monopoly upon force is the freedom it provides most citizens to be productive in specialized areas, leaving the police and military, i.e. the specialists, to provide for the protection of all.
+A benefit of this legal state monopoly upon force is the freedom it provides most citizens to be productive in specialized areas, leaving the police and military, i.e. the specialists, to provide for the protection of all of us.
 Most people in fact don’t want to live in a state of hyper-vigilance — in a tension-filled, every-man-for-himself world.
 And they prefer not to know everything about everyone around them, let alone to be known fully by all others: they want to relax and enjoy life more.

-Just look to third-world and underdeveloped countries, where law enforcement is non-existent or subject to private bribery, as examples of the alternative.
-Little or no industry forms, because progress hasn’t yet made it past one of the very first, critical stages of a modern civilization: the broad demand for a universally accepted, impartial law.
+Just look to third-world and otherwise underdeveloped countries, where law enforcement is non-existent or subject to private bribery, as examples of the alternative.
+Little or no industry forms there, because progress hasn’t yet made it past one of the very first, critical stages of a modern civilization: the energetic broad demand for a universally accepted, impartial law.

-If this nation were instead an isolated Amazonian tribe, within which most citizens shared the same familial genes, such that helping any member would be helping oneself, in a Darwinian sense, an organic, unwritten common law might be feasible.
-But in our modern world, where very different sorts, with very different interests and impulses, are brought into constant contact and conflict, and no material/ego/DNA benefit accrues to the one for cooperation with the other, the only jurisprudence subject to more abuse than our poorly written laws would be no written law at all.
+If this nation were instead of a melting pot an isolated Amazonian tribe within which most citizens shared the same familial genes, such that helping any member would be helping oneself in a Darwinian sense, an organic, unwritten common law might be feasible.
+But in our modern world, where very different sorts with very different interests and impulses are brought into constant contact and conflict, and where no material/ego/DNA benefit accrues to the one for cooperation with the other, the only jurisprudence subject to more abuse than our poorly written laws would be one with no written laws at all.

-Such organic “lawlessness” would leave open wide a defense that since one cannot know an unwritten law and its consequences prior to its violation; or since its interpretation and application depend upon the jury or the judge, or how previous, similar acts were interpreted and the law applied; one cannot be charged with willfully violating such law.
+Such organic “lawlessness” would leave open wide a defense that since one cannot know unwritten law and its consequences prior to violation; or since its interpretation and application depend upon the jury or the judge or how previous, similar acts were interpreted and the law applied; one cannot be charged with willfully violating such law.
 Law is therefore subjected to subjectivity — much as we now rely upon the Supreme Court’s subjective interpretations of the original intent of the Founding Fathers.

 Even in sea-bound England, where rights are protected without an actual constitution, the trends are toward strife between cultures with differing legal traditions and toward a fight against the EU.
 There is no modern, collective, organic understanding of law.

-It then becomes necessary, via a strong constitution, to explicitly preclude the worst sorts of local ignorance and provincial laws, e.g. an abolition of the requirement that children be schooled at all; the lowering of local educational standards below a level necessary for basic functioning outside of that community; a denial of citizenship rights to non-residents, or to productive members of a local community; undue leniency toward violent offenders or those who neglect and abuse the truly innocent, i.e. children; or the wholesale legalization of psychotic substances, the users of which might adversely affect neighboring communities.
+It then becomes necessary via a strong constitution to explicitly preclude the worst sorts of local ignorance and provincial laws, e.g. a precinct’s abolition of the requirement that children be schooled at all; the lowering of local educational standards below a level necessary for basic functioning outside of that community; a denial of citizenship rights to non-residents or to productive members of a local community; undue leniency toward violent offenders or those who neglect and abuse the truly innocent, i.e. children; or the wholesale legalization of psychotic substances, the users of which might adversely affect neighboring communities.

-Without specific, authoritative, constitutional prohibitions, the state of the state that organically develops is most often disorder, followed by bitter struggle, and then an imposition of a rigid , fragile order (see Egypt, Iraq, Syria, etc.).
-Consenting adults ought to enjoy the greatest possible freedom to live alternative lifestyles and to design unique local environments — right up to the point where they even marginally do so at the expense of children — of their physical safety, or of their fiscal futures.
+Without specific, authoritative, constitutional prohibitions, the state of the state that organically develops is most often disorder, followed by bitter struggle and then an imposition of rigid , fragile order (see Egypt, Iraq, Syria, etc.).
+Consenting adults ought to enjoy the greatest possible freedom to live alternative lifestyles and to design unique local environments — right up to the point where they even marginally do so at the expense of children — of their physical safety or of their fiscal futures.
 Hence, constitutional law, more difficult to alter and universally applied, must be written.

-This Constitution includes a requirement that all able-bodied prisoners labor no less than forty hours per week, eliminating the moral perversion of allowing convicted criminals to rest behind bars while honest, hardworking citizens pay for their incarceration.
-Perhaps, if such drains on society were forced to wake up for work at five o’clock in the morning and made to work all day, they would then return to prison far less frequently and find a forty-hour work week a little less disagreeable.
+This constitution includes a requirement that all able-bodied prisoners labor no less than forty hours per week, eliminating the moral perversion of allowing convicted criminals to rest behind bars while honest, hardworking citizens pay for their incarceration.
+Perhaps if such drains upon society were forced to wake up and work at five o’clock in the morning and made to work all day, they would then return to prison far less frequently and find a traditional forty-hour work week a little less disagreeable.

 It was a scramble for resources throughout history that has led to a huge international stalemate across most of the globe.
 The smaller states of the world today benefit from the invisible protective shields of the larger states, who extract wealth from the former in exchange for checking the ambitions of the latter.
-But the underlying scarcity of resources and the inability to share them, which made states necessary in the first place, remains.
+But that underlying scarcity of resources and our inability to share them that made states necessary in the first place remains.
 So the ideal state is the least possible compromise of individual rights necessary to ensure the rights of all.